johann-solo/oliveandmango.github.io/site/content/blog/2018-12-11-citrus-herb-and-butter-turkey.md

 </br>
 </br>

 I can’t say enough about this turkey recipe, and neither can my family.
-My mom loved it and was so intrigued as she watched me drape over sopping cheese cloth over the turkey.
+My mom loved it and was so intrigued as she watched me drape over a sopping cheese cloth over the turkey.
 It’s simple and flavourful and the most tender.
 I may switch up the flavouring the next time I make turkey but one thing I won’t change is my dry brine and my cheesecloth method!
 Why change a good thing - sorry a great thing?
 Give it a try yourself.
 I’m pretty sure you will love the result!!
 </br>
 </br>
 ![Citrus Herb And Butter Turkey](/images/uploads/2018_12_11_citrus_herb_and_butter_turkey_9.jpg)